espebra/scs/README.md

 ## Design principles

+* Keep it simple.
 * Requests can be sent to any of the hosts.
-The requests will be redirected to one of the correct ones.
-This is suitable for anycast.
+The client will be redirected to one of the replica hosts for that specific request.
+This will provide high availability when used with anycast and/or IP failover.
 * Automatic rebalancing if hosts are down is not necessary.
 It is sufficient to rebalance when hosts are added and/or removed from the configuration file.
 * Stateless is robust.